graphpaperpress/Sell-Media/readme.txt

 * Bug: Featured image used on archive pages if present
 * Bug: Non-image items can now have multiple licenses
 * Bug: Quantity totals are immediately calculated
+* Bug: Intermittent bug where items were added to the cart twice

 = 1.5.3 =